corpnewt/HackUpdate/README.md

   -p, --skip-plist-compare
                         skip comparing config.plist to latest sample.plist via OCConfigCompare
+  -n, --no-header       prevents clearing the screen and printing the header
+                        at script start
   -s SETTINGS, --settings SETTINGS
                         path to settings.json file to use (default is ./Scripts/settings.json)